Answers to common questions by parents about child support payments

 As a general rule, if you want something for your child, you need to pay for it.
 This is especially the case for spending that happens when the child is in your care.

-Where both parents see the child often, as parents you need to come to a mutual arrangement about how costs will be split for fixed expenses such as dental, school fees, uniforms, etc. You could split costs 50:50 or take turns paying for certain things.
+Where both parents see the child often, you need to come to a mutual arrangement about how costs will be split for fixed expenses such as dental, school fees, uniforms, etc. You could split costs 50:50 or take turns paying for certain things.

 Prescribed expenses.
-Up to 30% of child support can be paid by the payer spending directly on bills.
+Up to 30% of child support can be paid by the payer directly spending on bills.
 If you are a payer, you need to be very careful before doing this.
 Usually, the recipient will need to agree first.
 You can also apply to Child Support to have spending recognised.
-Only certain types of expenses are eligible, including School uniforms and text books, Child care payments, Medical and dental expenses, School fees, Housing expenses such as rent, and Motor vehicle costs.
+Only certain types of expenses are eligible, including school uniforms and textbooks, child care payments, medical and dental expenses, school fees, housing expenses such as rent, and motor vehicle costs.

 Special circumstances.
 A change in the overall child support assessment can be made in special circumstances, such as if the child has large and unusual medical expenses.
-The recipient needs to apply and Child Support will review the case.
+The recipient needs to apply, and Child Support will review the case.
 They'll seek detailed input from both parties.

-• But it's also unfair for a payer who sees the kids regularly to expect the other parent to pay for every major expense.
-A payer with some care also has responsibilities for meeting "fixed expenses".
+It's unfair to receive child support as the primary carer and then ask the other parent to go halves in costs.
+That's asking the payer to pay twice.
+But it's also unfair for a payer who sees the kids regularly to expect the other parent to cover every major expense.
+A payer with some care also has responsibilities for meeting "fixed expenses."

 Child support is based just on taxable income (income received from company).